-Even third parties who are involved in accidents related to your home improvement project can come back and sue you when they find out they can’t claim damages against your contractor.
+Even third parties who are involved in accidents related to your home improvement project can come back and sue you when they find out they can’t claim damages against the unlicensed contractor.
 This could be your neighbor, the mailman, your child’s playmate, etc. So, you’re opening yourself up to a lot of liability issues by trying to save on the budget.

 Ultimately, we’ll relay the old adage when it comes to working with unlicensed contractors: If it seems too good to be true, it probably is.
 A contractor who quotes a price significantly lower than that of his/her competitors likely lacks some of the necessary credentials that are in place for your protection, as well as theirs.
 So, when you’re shopping around for the right person to head your next project, pay extra attention to the “MHIC licensed” label, which can save you thousands of dollars in the long run.